The Lyonette by Vincent Michael The wonderful story of the being that helped an entire planet. [3,225 words]

 Cursed Island (Short Stories) Some folks are trapped on an island from which they try to escape but fail repeatedly.
 They need help, but will they recognize the help when it comes?
 [977 words] [Spiritual]

-Man Of Sin (Children) A little girl sees the monster that had always lived in her.
+Man Of Sin (Children) A little girl sees the monster that had always lived with her.
 [1,075 words] [Spiritual]

 The Golden River (Short Stories) an allegory i hope you'll find interesting.
 [2,667 words] [Spiritual]

-The Lyonette (Short Stories) The wonderful story of the one that helped an entire planet.
-[2,733 words]
+The Lyonette (Short Stories) The wonderful story of the being that helped an entire planet.
+[3,225 words]

 In that country lived a shepherd who was a kind man.
 The shepherd had lived there among the people for as long as they could remember and none of them could say how he had come to live in the country or how long he had lived there.
 This shepherd happened to know of a certain substance which when mixed with a right proportion of clay and boiling spring water would instantly transform any animal that drank it - while still steaming hot - into a sheep.